square/okhttp/README.md

 OkHttp works on Android 5.0+ (API level 21+) and on Java 8+.

-OkHttp has one library dependency on [Okio][okio], a small library for high-performance I/O.
+OkHttp depends on [Okio][okio] for high-performance I/O and the [Kotlin standard library][kotlin].
+Both are small libraries with strong backwards-compatibility.

 We highly recommend you keep OkHttp up-to-date.
 As with auto-updating web browsers, staying current with HTTPS clients is an important defense against potential security problems.
 [We